menglongguo/website/_projects/TRIHand.md

 The bigger problem is joint couping, the rolling joint makes it possible to route wires so that more distal joint aren't coupled to more proximal joints.

-The rolling joint and the wire coupling problem is shown below.
+The rolling joint and how it solves the wire coupling problem is shown below.

 <img src="/website/assets/images/32HandRolling.gif" alt="RolingJointAnimation" width="500"/>